-(DEPRECATED) It is recommend not to use this option anymore.
 Run the health check heartbeat thread through a native python thread by default.
 If this option is equal to False then the health check heartbeat will inherit the execution model from the parent process.
 For example if the parent process has monkey patched the stdlib by using eventlet/greenlet then the heartbeat will be run through a green thread.
-This option should be set to True only for the wsgi services.

-This option is deprecated for removal.
+Warning: This option is deprecated for removal.
 Its value may be silently ignored in the future.